LaMarr Woodley

 LaMarr Dewayne Woodley (born November 3, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football at the University of Michigan, earning unanimous All-American honors.
 He was selected by the Pittsburgh Steelers in the second round of the 2007 NFL draft.
-In his second season, he won Super Bowl XLIII over the Arizona Cardinals as a member of the Steelers.
-Woodley also played for the Cardinals and the Oakland Raiders.
+In his second season, he won Super Bowl XLIII as a member of the Steelers.
+Woodley also played for the Arizona Cardinals and Oakland Raiders.

 Early life

 Woodley was born and raised in Saginaw, Michigan.
 While in high school, Woodley teamed with former Detroit Lions wide receiver Charles Rogers and former Chicago Bulls point guard Anthony Roberson on Saginaw High School's football team in 1999 to win Michigan's Division II state championship.

 Considered a five-star recruit by Rivals.com, Woodley was listed as the third best inside linebacker in the nation in 2003.